eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts/index.md

 You must also:

-* Have the highest bid across **all** names – meaning if two people are bidding on different names right now, the one who paid more will be able to be won in the auction first, and the next will be able to be won 24 hours after the first is awarded.
+* Have the highest bid across **all** names being bid on at that point in time – meaning if there are multiple people bidding on multiple different names, the name with the highest overall bid will be won first, and the next name with the highest bid on it will be won 24 hours later.
 * Stay as the top bidder for the name you bid on for 24 hours, if someone else bids on the name you are trying to win, the timer will reset and another 24-hour period begins.
 * Bid 10% higher than the last bid – If you are outbid on a name, you will receive your bid back.
 If a name never gets outbid or awarded, **your funds will not be returned to you**.